Open Letter to T.D. Jakes

 Frankly, I am saddened by such lack of discernment by so many people who should know better.
 These are heart breaking times.

 Admittedly, I have not followed Jakes that closely, and it would be important to note what he did not repudiate.
 In fact, he seems to be leaving the door open for the modalists to be accepted to some degree.
 However, he has come a good deal of the way in admitting that the Father, Son, and Holy Spirit are three distinct persons.
 Trinity and Unity are together, a mind-boggling doctrine which cannot be reconciled, and was never meant to be reconciled.
-Both sides provide the tension in the human mind which enables us to reflective, to thinking through, to think synthetically which is considerably more than to think analytically.
+Both sides provide the tension in the human mind which enables us to reflective, to thinking through, to think… Read more »

 Somebody has hacked into Dr. Willingham’s account!
 No mention of 2000000 years of church history and a third great awakening… somebody let him know to change his password!